onedr0p/cluster-template/README.md

     2b.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

-3. Create Cloudflare API Token
+3. Create a Cloudflare API Token

+    >IDEA: Cloudflare domain settings used to be handled by Terraform.
+People who are unfamiliar with Cloudflare won't necessarily know the correct settings to use (e.g. SSL mode=strict) and might do something that goes against best practice or that breaks things.
+Query whether to include Terraform as an optional addon (if feasible).
+This would have the additional advantage of introducing users to Terraform and the Flux tf-controller, and could pave the way for a broader range of addons.
+If Terraform isn't feasible or desirable, consider providing step-by-step instructions on Cloudflare config.

-    📍 _To use `cert-manager` with the Cloudflare DNS challenge you will need to create a API Token._
+    📍 _To use `cert-manager` with the Cloudflare DNS challenge you will need to create an API Token._

     3a.
-Head over to Cloudflare and create a API Token by going [here](https://dash.cloudflare.com/profile/api-tokens).
+Log into your Cloudflare dashboard then go [here](https://dash.cloudflare.com/profile/api-tokens).
+Under the `API Tokens` section, click the blue "Create Token" button.

     3b.
-Under the `API Tokens` section click the blue `Create Token` button.
+Click the blue "Use template" button for the `Edit zone DNS` template.

     3c.
-Click the blue `Use template` button for the `Edit zone DNS` template.
+Name your token something like `home-kubernetes`

     3d.
-Name your token something like `home-kubernetes`

-   3e.
 Under `Permissions`, click `+ Add More` and add each permission below:

     ```text
     Zone - DNS - Edit
     Account - Cloudflare Tunnel - Read
     ```

+    3e.
+Limit the permissions to a specific account and zone resources.

     3f.
-Limit the permissions to a specific account and zone resources.

-   3g.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

-4. Create Cloudflare Tunnel
+4. Create a Cloudflare Tunnel

-    📍 _To expose services to the internet you will need to create a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/)._
+    📍 _To expose services to the internet you will need to create a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps)._

     4a.
 Authenticate cloudflared to your domain